-This unique project is the first of its kind in the country which is under implementation and Andhra Pradesh government has taken up Srikakulam district on a pilot basis.
-Post successful implementation of this project this will be gradually implemented in phase wise manner across the state.
+This unique project is the first of its kind in the country which is under implementation and the Andhra Pradesh’s government has taken up Srikakulam district on a pilot basis.
+Post successful implementation of this project this will be gradually implemented in a phase-wise manner across the state.

-To discuss this initiative Prashant Shukla, national technology officer and Anil Bhansali, MD, Microsoft India R&D met on chief minister Chandrababu Naidu to discuss the initiative on Friday.
+To discuss this initiative Prashant Shukla, national technology officer, and Anil Bhansali, MD, Microsoft India R&D met with chief minister Chandrababu Naidu to discuss the initiative on Friday.

-Four educational institutions which had no internet connectivity earlier has been chosen by Microsoft, department of telecom (DOT), department of electronics and IT (DEITY) and Education and Research Network (ERNET) to provide low-cost broadband internet connectivity.
+Four educational institutions which had no internet connectivity earlier has been chosen by Microsoft, the department of telecom (DOT), department of electronics and IT (DEITY), and Education and Research Network (ERNET) to provide low-cost broadband internet connectivity.

 Without affecting the TV transmissions the technology would dynamically allocate unused bands for broadband transmission.
-It would provide wide coverage and cheap licence free access.
-Coverage under the 200-300 Mhz spectrum available in white space could reach upto 10 km, whereas Wi-Fi network covers a range of up to 100 metres.
+It would provide wide coverage and cheap license-free access.
+Coverage under the 200-300 Mhz spectrum available in white space could reach up to 10 km, whereas the Wi-Fi network covers a range of up to 100 meters.